 This is our story

-We are very excited to contribute to the most vulnerable young people's future and to the society , by offering alternative education, training, vocational courses , outreach and ongoing support to schools, services,young people and families.
+We are very excited to contribute to the most vulnerable young people's future and to the society through empowerment and mentoring .

 We are a team of lived experience staff,Roma and non Roma working together for the benefit of vulnerable young people.

-the last ten-fifteen years , the team from the Care for young people's
+For the past ten-fifteen years , the team from the Care for young people's

 future , has worked actively and very intense to promote the equality and